utkuufuk/entrello/README.md

 The execution will not terminate until the timeout is reached, so it's important that the timeout is shorter than the cron job period.

 ### Trello
-You need to set your [Trello API key & token](https://trello.com/app-key) in the configuraiton file, as well as the Trello board & list IDs.
+You need to set your [Trello API key & token](https://trello.com/app-key) in the configuraiton file, as well as the Trello board ID.

-The given list will be the one that new cards is going to be inserted, and it has to be in the given board.

 ### Telegram
 You need a Telegram token & a chat ID in order to enable the integration if you want to receive messages on card updates & possible errors.